Legal Translation of ROR (Reservation of Rights) Letters

 Of course, if you are an insurance company that provides policies to policyholders inside and outside of the United States, then you need to make sure that your ROR letters are properly translated from English to the languages spoken by your foreign-born policyholders.
 Given that specificity is always an issue, an ROR letter to a foreign policyholder that is not in the policyholder’s native language will likely be hard proof that the ROR letter did sufficiently put the policyholder on notice that there may not be insurance coverage for a particular loss.

 The way to avoid this problem is to hire a reliable, professional legal translation service to translate ROR letters for your company.
 All Language Alliance, Inc. is the premier legal translation service, providing multilingual document translation services throughout the U.S. and the globe.
 A non-legal translator would not be able to do the job when it comes to your ROR letter.
 Because there is highly legal and technical information in those letters, All Language Alliance, Inc. should be your next call.
-Email us to find out more about how we can help you with legal translation of ROR letter from English to Simplified Chinese, Korean, Russian, Portuguese, Spanish, Thai, Sinhala, Japanese, German, Vietnamese, French, Somali, Amharic, and other languages.
-And also inquire about getting a Nepali, Cantonese, Arabic, Mandarin, Thai, Farsi, Ukrainian, Tamil, Russian, Polish interpreter for an EUO or deposition via Zoom for for an in-person EUO or deposition.
+Email us to find out more about how we can help you with legal translation of ROR letter, or a preservation letter from English to Simplified Chinese, Korean, Russian, Portuguese, Spanish, Thai, Sinhala, Japanese, German, Vietnamese, French, Somali, Amharic, and other languages.
+And also inquire about getting a Nepali, Armenian, Cantonese, Canadian French, Arabic, Mandarin, Farsi, Low German Mennonite, Tamil, Russian, Polish interpreter for an EUO or deposition via Zoom, or for an in-person EUO or an on-site deposition.